smurfix/asyncserf/docs/source/usage.rst

 Serf's RPC protocol can transport user-specific payloads, which must be binary strings.
-As these are inconvenient and rarely what you need, Trio-Serf transparently encodes and decodes them with a user-supplied codec.
+As these are inconvenient and rarely what you need, AsyncSerf transparently encodes and decodes them with a user-supplied codec.

 The codec needs to have ``encode`` and ``decode`` methods which return / accept :class:`bytes`.
 The default is to do nothing.